alainkaegi/pythonorama/style/names.md

     If you only refer to something once but naming it would make an expression too complicated, or if the value is set in a separate configuration file, go ahead and give it a name.
   - The larger the scope of a name, the more descriptive its name should be.
 One-letter names are only appropriate when they have small scope (e.g., the inside of a small function) or are used for very standard purposes (like `i` for a loop index).
   - Avoid abbreviations and clever in-jokes.
 Something that makes sense to you right now will not make sense to someone (possibly you) who has to read the code a month later.
-  - Avoid having multiple very similar names, especially if they differ only in capitalization or in one character at the end.
   - Avoid the variable names `l` (which looks too much like the upper-case letter `I` and the numeral `1`) and `O` (which looks too much like the numeral `0`).

 ## Python-Specific Rules
 Every language has its own rules and conventions for names.
 Those below are specific to Python.

 ### Capitalization
-- Variable, method, and argument names should be `lower_case_with_underscores`, also known as "snake case".
+- Variable and method names should use `lower_case_with_underscores`, also known as "snake case".
 - Class names should use `CapitalizedWords`, also known as "Pascal case".
-- Constants should be `UPPER_CASE_WITH_UNDERSCORES`, also known as "screaming snake case".
+- Constants should use `UPPER_CASE_WITH_UNDERSCORES`, also known as "screaming snake case".

 ### Underscores
 - A single leading underscore, as in `_width`, indicates that the name is meant to be used only inside the current class.
 Some other programming languages allow you to declare an instance variable or method *private*, so that it cannot be accessed outside the class.